-It’s important to consider the pros and cons of treating stage 4 bladder cancer because treatments come with side effects and risks.
+It’s important to consider the pros and cons of treating stage 4 bladder cancer because treatments have side effects and risks.

 Symptoms of bladder cancer can include: